MasteringPinia/mastering-pinia--code/src/exercises/2.3.2-store-getters/_start/instructions.md

-# Interacting with store state
+# Store getters

-Let's review how to add and modify store state with Pinia.
-In this exercise, we will limit ourselves to exploring the `state` property of the store, without using _getters_ or _actions_.
+Let's review the different ways to add and use getters to stores with Pinia.
+In this exercise, we will limit ourselves to exploring the `getters` property of the store, without using _actions_.

 ## 📝 Your Notes